Chapter 12 - Recon

 Yuri-Milost leaned into the table and said, “I will be presumptuous and say a small task force may be the best alternative we have.”

-Peering around the table and detecting no objection, she said, “The Chrysallaman video and all accounts of the encounters between the Asiddians and the Chrysallamans indicate the weaponry of the Chriks is useless.
+Peering around and detecting no objection, she said, “The Chrysallaman video and all accounts of the encounters between the Asiddians and the Chrysallamans indicate the weaponry of the Chriks is useless.
 What we need to determine is the efficacy of our protective screen and MA weaponry against the Asiddians.
 A scout saucer should be sufficient for those purposes.”

 Doug responded, “The main purpose of this mission shouldn’t be to provoke a military encounter with the Asiddians.
 The principle focus should be to gather demographic information about the Asiddians, details about their military patrols in the solar system, planetary defenses and technological levels.
 We don’t even know what they look like.
 A military encounter is the last thing we need.”